coderabbitai/coderabbit-docs/docs/guides/prompt-customization.md

 Global utility rules are defined in a separate file.
 But they are available across all rule configurations in the project.

-To create global utility rules, you need to have the `rules` folder created on the root of your project and another `utils` directory inside the root of your project.
+To create global utility rules, you need to have the `rules` directory created on the root of your project and another `utils` directory inside the root of your project.

 ```yaml
 my-awesome-project   # project root